Art Academy (video game): Reception

-Sequels
+Sequels and spin-offs

-It was announced during a Nintendo Direct in June 2012, that a sequel would be created for the Nintendo 3DS.
-Later, the name of the sequel was revealed to be Art Academy: Lessons for Everyone! in North America and New Art Academy in Europe and Australia.
-It was released in Japan on September 13, 2012, in North America on October 1, 2012, and in Europe on July 28, 2012 and in Australia on August 23, 2012.
-A Wii U sequel was announced during Nintendo's E3 Digital Event in June 2013, giving Miiverse drawers color.
-The name is Art Academy: SketchPad.
-It was released on the Nintendo eShop in August 2013.
-A second Wii U title, with lessons, was announced in the August Nintendo Direct.
-This title was announced because Art Academy: SketchPad has no lessons, and instead functions solely as a drawing tool.
-It was given a 2015 release date.
-A Pokémon spin-off crossover was announced on April 30, 2014 called Pokémon Art Academy, which was released in June 2014 in Japan, July 2014 in Europe and New Zealand, and October 2014 in North America, which features 40 art lessons ranging from easy to hard.
-The game also uses the 3DS Camera, to take images for reference while drawing.
+Art Academy was followed by several sequels and spin-offs in the series.
+The first sequel is Art Academy: Lessons for Everyone! for Nintendo 3DS (titled New Art Academy for Europe).
+It was released in 2012 for Japan in September, for North America in October, for Europe in July and in Australia in August.
+Two Wii U sequels were released in 2013 and 2015, respectively: Art Academy: Sketchpad and Art Academy: Home Studio.
+A Pokémon spin-off crossover, Pokémon Art Academy, was released in 2014 for Japan in June, for Europe and New Zealand in July, and for North America in October.
+The game features 40 art lessons ranging from easy to hard.
+It also uses the 3DS Camera, to take images for reference while drawing.
 Art can also be posted onto Miiverse.
-In a Nintendo Direct held on March 3, 2016, Nintendo announced a Disney-centered spin-off called Disney Art Academy, which features 80 art lessons based on the various works of Disney and Pixar.
-It was released in April 2016 in Japan, in May 2016 in North America, and in July 2016 in Europe and Australia.
+A Disney-centered spin-off called Disney Art Academy, which features 80 art lessons based on the various works of Disney and Pixar, was released in 2016 for Japan in April, for North America in May, and for Europe and Australia in July.

 Legacy

-Vince appears as a collectible trophy in Super Smash Bros. for Wii U. He later becomes an Assist Trophy character in the next game of the series, Super Smash Bros.
-Ultimate.
+Vince appears as a collectible trophy in Super Smash Bros. for Wii U. He later becomes an Assist Trophy character in the next game of the series, Ultimate.
 In addition, the Swan Lesson theme by James Hannigan is a track that plays on the Duck Hunt stage in Super Smash Bros. for Wii U.